, Answering FAQ'sTurboTax Employee

 - Excess Accumulation in Qualified Retirement Plans (Including IRAs)

-You must file Form 5329 if any of the following apply:
+You must file Form 5329 if any of the following details apply(TurboTax helps you if the form is needed):

 - You received an early distribution from a Roth IRA, the amount on line 23 of Form 8606, Nondeductible IRAs, is more than zero, and you are required to enter an amount that is more than zero on Form 5329, line 1.

-You did not receive the minimum required distribution from your qualified retirement plan.
+- You did not receive the minimum required distribution (RMD) from your qualified retirement plan.

 The additional tax on early distributions does not apply to the distributions described below: